The end of October signals the start of one of the most difficult times of year to be driving.

 It’s illegal to drive at night without properly functioning front and rear lights, so make regular checks to ensure they’re all in full working order.
 If you find that a bulb needs changing, get it done as soon as possible to avoid being stopped by the police.

 The way you use your lights is hugely important too.
 Turn dipped headlights on about an hour before sunset and keep them on an hour after sunrise to ensure you’re always clearly visible to other road users.

 You should use your full beam on unlit country roads to help you see the road layout more clearly, but if you encounter another vehicle, switch back to dipped beam straight away so you don’t dazzle them.

 To prevent yourself from being dazzled, never look directly at the headlights of other cars.
 The glare can temporarily impair your vision, making you more likely to panic and lose your bearings.

 Look to the left-hand side of the road and follow the white line marking the edge if there is one, so you can keep track of your position.
-If the glare is so bad that you can’t see anything, slow down but avoid stopping abruptly as you don’t want a car that is travelling behind you running into the back of you.
+If the glare is so bad that you can’t see anything, slow down but avoid stopping abruptly as other cars travelling behind you may not be able to react in time.